Cresta Run: Women and the Cresta

-Although since 1929 until December 2018 rules forbade women riders, it was not always so.
-For example, T. A. Cook records that, in 1895, various trials were made by women on the Cresta, testing different riding positions and different styles of toboggan—although at that time women riders were encouraged to use only the lower half of the course.
+Women were not originally banned from the Cresta Run; for example, T. A. Cook records that, in 1895, various trials were made by women on the Cresta, testing different riding positions and different styles of toboggan—although at that time women riders were encouraged to use only the lower half of the course.
 Vera Barclay rode the Cresta Run from Top.
-She was followed by a young American, Charles Lowe Boorum, Jnr., who said, "See you at the finish".
+She was followed by a young American man, Charles Lowe Boorum, Jnr., who said, "See you at the finish".
 Boorum started too fast and slid into Church Leap at such a speed that he crashed at the Shuttlecock, was hit by his toboggan and died from a fractured skull that evening.

+From 1929 until December 2018 rules forbade women riders.
 In 2019 Carina Evans, of Britain, became the first woman to descend the Cresta Run from Top since the ban on women riders was lifted in 2018.

 Towards the end of the season, there is a Ladies Event in which women compete from Junction by invitation only.